AdobeDocs/commerce-marketplace/src/pages/guides/sellers/technical-review-guidelines/index.md

 _See also:_ [OSL 3.0: A Better License for Open Source Software][4]

-### Installation and Varnish Tests: Verify that product installs and caching works correctly
+### Installation and Varnish tests: Verify that product installs and caching works correctly

 Extensions for Magento are installed with Varnish Cache enabled for each supported version of PHP and switched from development to [production mode]({{ site.baseurl }}{{ site.gdeurl }}/config-guide/cli/config-cli-subcommands-mode.html).
 If you have shared packages and dependencies required for your extension, the Installation test also tests Magento installation and usage with those packages included.